-For more than 35 years, Feeding America has responded to the hunger crisis in America by providing food to people in need through a nationwide network of food banks.
+For 40 years, Feeding America has responded to the hunger crisis in America by providing food to people in need through a nationwide network of food banks.

 The concept of food banking was developed by John van Hengel in Phoenix, AZ in the late 1960s.
 Van Hengel, a retired businessman, had been volunteering at a soup kitchen trying to find food to serve the hungry.
 One day, he met a desperate mother who regularly rummaged through grocery store garbage bins to find food for her children.
 She suggested that there should be a place where, instead of being thrown out, discarded food could be stored for people to pick up—similar to the way “banks” store money for future use.
 With that, an industry was born.

 Van Hengel established St. Mary’s Food Bank in Phoenix, AZ as the nation’s first food bank.
 In its initial year, van Hengel and his team of volunteers distributed 275,000 pounds of food to people in need.
 Word of the food bank’s success quickly spread, and states began to take note.
 By 1977, food banks had been established in 18 cities across the country.